mckaywrigley/chatbot-ui/README.md

 Along with these, there are more tools available with HackerGPT

+## A Special Note of Thanks

+Thank you so much, [@fkesheh](https://github.com/fkesheh) and [@Fx64b](https://github.com/Fx64b), for your amazing work and dedication to this project.

+Thank you for being part of the HackerGPT family.

 ## Updating

 In your terminal at the root of your local Chatbot UI repository, run: